Zenkoku Jiren: Early activities

-In May 1927, when prime minister Tanaka Giichi dispatched the Imperial Japanese Army to occupy Shandong and block the advance of Chiang Kai-shek's Northern Expedition.
+In May 1927, prime minister Tanaka Giichi dispatched the Imperial Japanese Army to occupy Shandong and block the advance of Chiang Kai-shek's Northern Expedition.
 Zenkoku Jiren and Kokuren responded by organising a joint campaign against Japanese intervention in China.
 Fearing the outbreak of war, Zenkoku Jiren sent delegates to Hankou to attend the inaugural conference of the Pan-Pacific Trade Union Secretariat, which was held to discuss the prevention of a war and greater trade union cooperation in the Asia-Pacific region.
-When the delegates arrived in Guangdong, local Chinese anarchists informed them that the conference had been organised by the Soviet-backed Red International of Trade Unions (RITU) and that delegates from the JCP would be in attendance.
+When the delegates arrived in Guangdong, local Chinese anarchists informed them that the conference had been organised by the Soviet-backed Red International of Trade Unions (RITU) and that delegates from the Japanese Communist Party (JCP) would be in attendance.
 They nevertheless decided to continue on to attend the conference, where they were marginalised by the large Soviet-backed presence.
 Zenkoku Jiren reported that their delegates were only allowed one vote between them, that their motions calling for the release of Sacco and Vanzetti and prison abolition were dismissed, and that the JCP had pressured them into dropping their opposition to party politics.
 Attendance of the Hankou congress was sharply criticised by members of Kokuren, who accused anarcho-syndicalist elements within Zenkoku Jiren (including their congressional delegate Utagawa Noboru) of opportunism.
 This caused rising tensions between the anarcho-syndicalists and pure anarchist factions in both organisations.